Childhood Commercial Hotel Home Investment with Jay Anderson

 So that in hand is expensive food out costs and they are very geographically bound businesses.
-So what I mean by that is if you think of your local dentists or the dentists that you went to as a kid there’s a good chance that dentist still in that exact location.
+So what I mean by that is if you think of your local dentists or the dentists that you went to as a kid there’s a good chance that dentists still in that exact location.
 It’s almost like a hairdresser.
-So if a hairdresser picks up and moves businesses moves to the next suburb they’re going to lose probably half to three quarters of their client base.
+So if a hairdresser picks up and moves businesses move to the next suburb they’re going to lose probably half to three-quarters of their client base.
 So they’re very geographically bound and locked into that location.

-The demand for health care and medical services is ever growing.
-We’ve got an aging population and also medical and healthcare is not discretionary spending restraints.
-So it’s not something that wants the household budget gets a bit tight.
+The demand for health care and medical services is ever-growing.
+We’ve got an aging population and also medical and healthcare are not discretionary spending restraints.
+So it’s not something that wants the household budget to get a bit tight.

 You know people will still spend money to go see the dentist or go see a doctor obstetrician whatever it may be.

 He adds that while the increased tenancy terms have been one factor that made such purchases attractive, the potential to renovate and add value to them is another determining factor when it comes to cashing these properties out…

 Whether it’s commercial-residential I always like to try and find properties that I’ve got that upside potential.
 So something that you can really you know spend some money to increase the rents or rental turn or two out of the property.
 So medical centers like to clients we’re looking for medical centers are at the moment.

 We’re trying to find something that’s got that potential to add some value.
 So whether that’s from doing renovation work in return for an increase in the rents or the tenant and that’s ending up the good relationship with the tenants that we could find out hey is there anything that we could do to the property that will help and improve your business.
 If there is would you consider if we spent the money and did this for you in return for an increase in rent.